yooperjb/password_generator/README.md

 ## Description

 This is an online password generator which creates a password based on user input options.
-The user can select a password length, ranging from 8 to 128 characters, and can choose to include any of the four types of characters.
-These include:
+The user can select a password length, ranging from 8 to 128 characters, and can choose to include any of the four types of characters:

 * lower case
 * upper case